devpi/devpi/README.rst

     indexes which have changed on the pypi.python.org side.

     optional arguments:
       -h, --help           show this help message and exit

     main:
       main options

-      --version             show devpi_version (0.8.2)
+      --version            show devpi_version (0.8.6.dev3)
-      --datadir DIR         data directory for devpi-server [~/.devpi/serverdata] --port PORT           port to listen for http requests [3141] --refresh SECS        interval for consulting changelog api of pypi.python.org [60]
+      --datadir DIR        data directory for devpi-server [~/.devpi/serverdata] --port PORT          port to listen for http requests [3141] --host HOST          domain/ip address to listen on [localhost] --refresh SECS       interval for consulting changelog api of pypi.python.org [60]

     deploy:
       deployment options

-      --gendeploy DIR       (unix only) generate a pre-configured self-contained virtualenv directory which puts devpi-server and
+      --gendeploy DIR      (unix only) generate a pre-configured self-contained virtualenv directory which puts devpi-server under
-                            redis-server under supervisor control.
-Also provides
-                            nginx/cron files to help with permanent deployment.
+                           supervisor control.
+Also provides nginx/cron files to help with permanent deployment.
-      --redismode auto|manual
-                            whether to start redis as a sub process [auto] --redisport PORT      redis server port number [3142] --bottleserver TYPE   bottle server class, you may try eventlet or others [wsgiref]
+      --bottleserver TYPE  bottle server class, you may try eventlet or others [wsgiref]
       --debug              run wsgi application with debug logging

 Project status and next steps
 -----------------------------